The Typesystem¶

 template<typename

-is probably the most important class in PochiVM.
+Value<T> is probably the most important class in PochiVM.

-It is analogous to a RValue of type T
+It is analogous to a RValue of type T in C++, which resulted from some computation,

-for example, the result of expression a+b+c
+for example, the result of expression a+b+c.

 The APIs of this class are documented in a standalone section.

-For now, it’s sufficient to understand that it represents a RValue of type T
+For now, it’s sufficient to understand that it represents a RValue of type T.

 -